Exterminator Costs To Treat Bed Bugs

 Overview Of Bed Bug Extermination Treatment Costs

 As you can see, bed bug treatment costs have a variety of prices.
 For instance, smaller spaces like studios or 1 bedroom apartments range between $300 to $900.
-This can also change depending on what kind of bed bug treatment you get, or the number of treatments your exterminator recommends.
+This changes depending on what kind of bed bug treatment you get, or the number of treatments your exterminator recommends.

-Today, we’ll share some tips on how to prepare for a bed bug extermination and how much it’ll cost your home.
-In this article, you’ll find answers to some frequently asked bed bug treatment questions such as:
+Today, we’ll share some tips on how to prepare for a bed bug extermination and how much it’ll cost.
+In this article, you’ll find answers to some frequently asked bed bug treatment questions.

 Average Costs For Bed Bug Treatments

-Your home’s size will be one of the largest factors in how much you’ll pay to treat bed bugs in your home.
-There are several ways an exterminator can charge you for bed bug treatments by:
+Your home’s size is what mostly determines how much you’ll pay to treat bed bugs in your home.
+There are several ways an exterminator can charge you for bed bug treatments, such as by:

 - Square footage